Countershading

-If your dog has a lighter coat on his underside compared to his upper side he likely has some form of countershading.
+If your dog has a lighter cream underside compared to his red upper side, he likely has some form of countershading.
 This is a pattern found in many animal species including dogs.

 What is Countershading?

-Animals with countershading have a much paler underside compared to the upper half of their body.
+Animals with countershading have a much paler underside compared to the red on their upper body.

 This type of coloring represents the wild type in dogs and many other animals.
 We don’t know the function of countershading is[2].
 A common theory explains countershading as an adaptation that counterbalances the body’s shadow and provides camouflage[1].

 See, an animal that is lit from above casts a shadow.
 This creates a contrast between top and bottom and makes it easy to spot.
-Having a pale underside counterbalances the shadowing effect, decreases contrast and thus helps to blend with the background.
+Having a pale underside counterbalances the shadowing effect and decreases contrast.
+This helps to blend with the background.
 So countershading in wild dogs, wolves or other species is thought to improve background matching and reduces the dog’s contour.

 Countershading in Dogs

-Countershading only affects the red pigment type phaeomelanin.
-In dogs with countershading, the pigment on the dog’s underside turns paler compared to the red pigment on his upper body.
+Countershading only affects the red pigment type (phaeomelanin).
+In dogs with countershading, the red pigment on the underside turns paler compared to the red pigment on his upper body.

 Some hue variation is considered normal in about every red dog.
-But countershading causes a pale pigment intensity on distal parts of the body and extremities.
+But countershading causes an extremely low intensity on distal parts of the body and extremities.

-Countershading noticeable adds pale markings to the lower half of the muzzle, cheeks, eyebrows, lower jaw, throat, forechest, belly, inside of the legs and the underside of the tail.
-Although in some dogs it doesn’t create very pronounced facial markings.
+Countershading looks like the dogs has cream markings on the lower half of the muzzle, cheeks, eyebrows, lower jaw, throat, forechest, belly, inside of the legs, and the underside of the tail.
+Although in some dogs, it doesn’t create very pronounced facial markings.

-Many different dog breeds can have countershading.
-In some breeds, it just occurs occasionally or is hidden by other patterns like white spotting.
+Many different dog breeds have countershading.
+In some breeds, it just occurs occasionally or is not sought after.
 In other breeds, countershading is a required trait and part of the breed standard.
-Japanese breeds like Shiba Inu or Akita call their countershading Urajiro.
+Japanese breeds like Shiba Inu or Akita call their very defined countershading Urajiro.

-Countershading can be pale red, cream or nearly white.
+Countershading can appear pale yellow, cream, or off-white.
 In some cases, it is very bright and refined with crisp edges.
-In other cases, the pale coat gradually blends into the red on the dog’s upper side.
+In other cases, the pale coat gradually blends into the red next to it.

 So countershading may be loud or subtle.
 And of course, it stands out more in dogs that produce dark orangey or red pigment on their upper side.
-If a dog has a low phaeomelanin intensity we can’t really spot pale countershading on an already very pale coat.
+If a dog has a low phaeomelanin intensity all over its body, we can’t really see pale countershading next to an already very pale coat.

-There might be different versions of countershading and some modifier genes might be at play and cause differences in intensity and spread of countershading.
-But for now, we still know very little about the genetics of countershading.
+There might be different versions of countershading or different modifier genes we don’t know about.
+This might cause differences in the intensity and spread of countershading.
+But for now, we still know very little about the genetics of countershading (there is an Urajiro Research group on Facebook).

 Countershading Examples